Blargian/ModernJavaScriptBootcamp/README.md

 	- No difference between double and single quotes in JS.
 	- Use the dollar sign and curly braces to inject JS into a template string ` ... `
 - Made a simple grade calculator.

+## Section 5 - Javascript Objects

+### What did I learn?

+- How to define objects and use functions which return objects
+- Simple expense tracking exercise
+- Methods on objects
+- The This keyword
+- The const
+- The Var

+## Section 6 - Javascript Arrays

+### What did I learn?